Fri 26 Jun 20

 Director: Giles Croft

 National treasure Stephen Fry, Russell Tovey (Years and Years and The History Boys), Emily Atack (The Inbetweeners and I’m a Celebrity), Sarah Hadland (Miranda), Layton Williams (Bad Education and Everybody’s Talking about Jamie) and Mina Anwar (The Thin Blue Line and Shirley Valentine) star in this two-part online play.
-You can now watch part one of The Understudy by booking a ticket today, part two will be available from Wed 27 May.
+You can now watch both parts of The Understudy by booking a ticket today.

 Actor Stephen McQueen has just landed a dream West End role.
 Well, that’s not quite true – what he’s going to be is understudying film star (and 12th Sexiest Man in the World) Josh Harper in the brand new show Mad, Bad and Dangerous to Know, but still…